Return to menu

 Gulf Shores & Orange Beach Tourism operates two welcome centers where visitors can pick up information on local accommodations, attractions, restaurants and events in addition to helpful tips and directions from our hospitality and information experts.

 The Gulf Shores center is located on Highway 59 (3150 Gulf Shores Pkwy) just north of the Intracoastal Waterway and across from The Track.
 The Orange Beach center (23685 Perdido Beach Blvd) can be found on Highway 182 East about one-fourth mile west of Wintzell’s Oyster House.
 (Look for the green metal roof.
 You absolutely cannot miss it.)
 Stay in touch from our two computer terminals located at the Orange Beach office.
 Both locations offer free wireless Internet service.

-During the summer season (Memorial Day through Labor Day), the welcome centers are open 8 a.m. to 6 p.m.
+During the summer season, the welcome centers are open 8 a.m. to 6 p.m.
 Monday through Friday and 9 a.m. to 6 p.m.
 Saturday and Sunday.
-After Labor Day, hours are 8 a.m. to 5 p.m. every day.
-They are closed on Thanksgiving, Christmas Eve and Christmas Day.
+As of Aug.
+19, hours are 8 a.m. to 5 p.m. each day.
+The centers are closed on Thanksgiving, Christmas Eve and Christmas Day.